 The course is full of chemical symbols, chemical formulas and very scientific language.
 Interpreting all of these concepts correctly is key to your success in Chemistry.
 Although this may seem like an obvious point, large numbers of students fail Chemistry each year because they underestimate the importance of understanding this complex subject.

-With this in mind, study sheets or flashcards are ideal for organising and storing chemical symbols and formulas on.
+With this in mind, study sheets or Visual Chem Cards are ideal for organising and storing chemical symbols and formulas on.
 Once you have created a good set of flashcards containing the periodic table of the elements and formulas, memorisation will become much easier.

 It is not enough to simply pay attention in class.
 In Chemistry, it is necessary to write down everything and understand what you taking notes on.
 Formulas and equations are far easier to understand once written down and presented in the right way.
 When notes are compiled and stored in an organised fashion, it is easier to determine what you do and don’t understand.

 Continuing with the previous point, one of the key areas of learning to ‘speak chemistry’ is practice.
 Solving equations and practical problems should be a feature part of your study routine.
-Test your knowledge with by working through practice questions and past examination questions on a regular basis.
+Test your knowledge with by working through topic tests and past examination questions on a regular basis.
 This will prepare you for your exam and assesses your level of understanding of Chemistry to date.